Hyperparameter Tuning

 penalty, achieves ~90% accuracy on the full dataset. - Under the Hood:

-’s concurrency.
-Rust’s memory safety prevents configuration errors, unlike C++’s manual array handling, which risks corruption.
-Random search’s efficiency highlights its advantage over grid search for high-dimensional spaces. - Evaluation: High validation and test accuracy confirm effective tuning, though cross-validation would further validate robustness.
+linfaoptimizes model training with efficient gradient descent, whilerandensures robust hyperparameter sampling.
+Rust's parallelized iterators speed up trial evaluations, outperforming Python'sscikit-learnfor large grids due torayon's concurrency.
+Rust's memory safety prevents configuration errors, unlike C++'s manual array handling, which risks corruption.
+Random search's efficiency highlights its advantage over grid search for high-dimensional spaces. - Evaluation: High validation and test accuracy confirm effective tuning, though cross-validation would further validate robustness.

 This lab advances practical ML skills, preparing for model deployment.